My Favorite Time Zones For Living & Traveling

-• I’m a morning person nowadays, and I naturally wake up around 5AM; not only do I love watching the sun rise every morning, but I also love the feeling of getting a head start, and being able to get stuff done before most people are even awake
+• I’m a morning person nowadays, and I naturally wake up well before 5AM (in fairness, I also go to bed really early); not only do I love watching the sun rise every morning, but I also love the feeling of getting a head start, and being able to get stuff done before most people are even awake

 • For the purposes of my work, most news and other commitments happen during East Coast business hours, so I have a pretty easy time staying on top of things

-• The downside of the East Coast is that in the afternoons you might have more going on, though personally I kind of call it quits at around 4-5PM, and can deal with anything from the afternoon before the following morning before others are awake
+• The downside of the East Coast is that in the afternoons you might have more going on, though personally I kind of call it quits at around 4PM, and can deal with anything from the afternoon before the following morning, before others are awake

 I love early mornings on the East Coast

-There’s no doubt the West Coast has its advantages as well.
-Specifically, the much more laid back afternoons, because when it’s 2PM on the West Coast it’s 5PM on the East Coast.
+There’s no denying that the West Coast has its advantages as well.
+Specifically, the much more laid back afternoons, because when it’s 2PM on the West Coast, it’s 5PM on the East Coast.
 That being said, I just don’t like the feeling of waking up and feeling like I’m already behind.
-Furthermore, I go to bed early on the East Coast (around 9PM), but at least I can have an appropriately timed Florida dinner.
-That’s tougher on the West Coast, as I struggle to stay up past happy hour.

 Staying up late on the West Coast is a challenge for me